 The National Museum of Norway

 You will almost certainly find a National Museum in the capital city of every country you visit.
 Museums may not be every teen’s favourite thing to do, but they give you a good look at what the country is about.

 The Nam is one of the biggest museums in Europe and displays over 6000 items at any one time in 90-plus galleries.

 The two most popular team sports in Norway are Football and Ice Hockey.
 Oslo is home to two teams in the Norwegian Premier League, Vafalerenga and Fotballklubben Lyn.
 The football season runs from April to December every year.

-While Ice Hockey teams, Manglerud Star Ishockey, Vafalerenga Ishockey and Stavanger Ishockeyklubb play their games in the city.
+Meanwhile, ice hockey teams Manglerud Star Ishockey, Vafalerenga Ishockey, and Stavanger Ishockeyklubb play their games in the city.
 The ice hockey season runs from mid-September to the first week of March.

 Get off the beaten track: Stunning things to see and do in Budapest

 TusenFryd is the largest amusement park in Norway.
 It is located near Oslo and offers over 30 thrilling rides, including roller coasters, water rides, and family attractions like the Thundercoaster and SuperSplash.